Otyakam/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0: A script that prints “Hello, World”, followed by a new line to the standard output Task 1: A script that displays a confused smiley
+Task 2: A Display the content of the /etc/passwd file